Stories and research about the origins, migrations, and resilience of the Tribe of Abimelech.

 This historical narrative serves as a formal assertion of the indigenous continuity, territorial claims, and political identity of the Tribe of Abimelech.
 It represents a scholarly and community-based appeal directed toward state authorities, academic researchers, international human rights organizations, and relevant policy-making bodies, calling upon them to formally recognize the indigenous status and inherent rights of this historically rooted tribe.
 Such acknowledgment is essential to initiating processes of legal protection, cultural preservation, and restorative justice in accordance with internationally established indigenous rights frameworks.

-Sousouni Bajis | Published on 21 Jun 2025
+Bajis Hasanat Abu Mu'ailiq | Published on 21 Jun 2025

 Everyone talks about peace.
 But who gets invited to the table?
 Who draws the maps?
 Certainly not the refugees from the towns and villages in Gaza.
 Where is their clause as the people that never left?

-Sousouni Bajis | Published on 09 Jun 2025
+Bajis Hasanat Abu Mu'ailiq | Published on 09 Jun 2025

 In this episode, we explore the lineage of the Hasanat Abu Mu'ailiq tribe from southern Palestine, as it has been passed down by the elders of the clan and supported by references in the Torah and the Hebrew Bible, corroborated by established historians and encyclopedic sources.